 A new scientific advisory—drawn up by the AHA, the American College of Cardiology (ACC) and other professional groups—emphasizes the need for patients with drug-coated stents to remain on ...
 Kim Eagle, FACP, chief of clinical cardiology at the

-Results were published Oct.
-14 by the Journal of the American College of Cardiology.
+Results were published in the Feb.
+25 Journal of the American College of Cardiology.

 Cardiology.
 The algorithm differentiates tests with high diagnostic yield from those that are less efficient and accurate. ...
 American Heart Association/American College of Cardiology Foundation.
 AHA/ACCF scientific statement on the evaluation of syncope